-With only the amber glow of urban light pollution to guide them, the three policemen had picked their way along uneven dirt-tracks and through a disused railway yard.
-They were just a mile from a densely-populated West London borough, but the bleakness of their surroundings and the wind-chill smacked more of some far-flung outpost of the former Soviet Union.
+With only the amber glow of urban light pollution to guide them, the three policemen picked their way cautiously along uneven dirt-tracks and through a disused railway yard.
+They were only a mile or so from a densely-populated West London borough, but the bleakness of their surroundings and the wind-chill smacked more of some far-flung outpost of the former Soviet Union.

-Detective Sergeant Rob Trent clambered out of the thicket of frost-coated brambles and stumbled into the chain-linked fence.
-Seconds later two detective constables emerged from the same undergrowth, with gloved-hands thrust into deep warm pockets.
-Stamping Doc Marten-booted feet almost rhythmically on the crinkly crisp white grass, they looked at Trent, then up at the fence and back at Trent again, accusingly.
+Detective Sergeant Rob Trent clambered out of the thicket of frost-coated brambles and stumbled into a chain-linked fence.
+Seconds later two detective constables emerged from the same undergrowth, their gloved-hands now thrust deep into warm coat pockets.
+Stamping Doc Marten-booted feet almost rhythmically on the crinkly crisp white grass, they looked at Trent, then at the fence and back again at Trent.

-‘What the fuck is this, sarge?’ said Farrow.
+‘What the fuck is this, sarge?’ said Farrow accusingly.

-‘It’s a fence, what’s it look like?’ said Trent, picking thorns from his sleeve.
+‘It’s a fence, what does it look like?’ said Trent, picking thorns from his sleeve.

 ‘It shouldn’t be according to the A-to-Z,’ said Jindle, retrieving his dog-eared copy.

-Trent had ordered an Ordnance Survey Explorer from Central Registry and it duly arrived marked; “URGENT-FAO DS TRENT”.
-But like his other correspondence both at work and on his doormat at home, it had remained unopened.
+Trent had ordered an Ordnance Survey Explorer from Central Registry and it had been delivered the day before and marked in block capitals; “URGENT-FAO DS TRENT”.
+Like his other correspondence both at work and on his doormat at home, it had remained unopened.

-Trent knew he’d be crucified for his incompetence but he was tired and past caring.
+Trent knew he’d be crucified back at The Yard when this latest demonstration of incompetence was reported, but he was tired and way past caring.
 Nightshift often disrupted the body-clock, but he’d not slept properly since Sarah left.

 ‘Standard procedure,’ said Trent, with a look colder than the night.
 ‘Approach cautiously on foot undetected, or arrive in a nice warm Mondeo and get fucking shot.’

-'What about digging underneath it?' suggested Jindle.
-'It's got to be better than walking all the way round.
-It must be at least a quarter of a mile to the main gates.’
+'What about digging underneath it?'
+Jindle suggested.
+'It's got to be better than walking all the way round; it must be at least half a mile to the main gate.’

 Farrow dropped to his haunches and tapped at the bare earth with his gloved knuckles.

 ‘No chance, Ajay, it’s rock-hard so we’d need a spade,’ he said, standing up again.
-‘We’ve got one in the boot, oh, almost forgot the car’s half a mile away.’
+‘We’ve got one in the boot of the car, oh, almost forgot.
+The car’s at least a mile back that way.’

-‘Somehow I don’t think a plastic snow shovel would be much use,’ replied Jindle, leaping to Trent’s defence.
-‘Had you said a pneumatic drill, well, now you’re talking tools.’
+‘Somehow I don’t think a plastic snow shovel would be much use,’ said Jindle, leaping to Trent’s defence.
+‘Had you said a pneumatic drill, well, now you’re talking tough tools.’

 Almost simultaneously they turned their heads in the direction of the warehouse, its huge black profile jutting up into the night sky.
 It was at least fifty yards away, but it looked close enough to reach out and touch.